Close Navigation

 CHAS

-CHAS recently introduced two new levels within the CHAS portal these are:
+CHAS recently introduced two new levels CHAS Premium or Premium Plus within the CHAS portal.

 They both come with an additional assessment Fee as well as the preparation of more information.
-We have had a number of people asking us to help them with these levels although they were not required.
+We have had a number of people asking us to help them with these levels although they were not required for anyone who is only needed the basic level of CHAS to work with their existing customers.

 The additional levels are generally a requirement from a client that you are currently working with or are looking to work for.
 The original CHAS level is more than enough unless you have been asked for the increase.